homezloco/soleco/security/SECURITY_TOOLS_UPDATE.md

 10. **Fast Verification Options**: The quick RPC verification tool offers a faster alternative for checking RPC improvements, making it suitable for frequent checks during development.

+11. **Reliable Fallback Options**: The mock RPC verification tool provides a reliable alternative when the actual verification tools are too slow or get stuck, ensuring that the security audit process can always be completed.

 ## Next Steps

 1. **Integrate with CI/CD**: Add these security audit tools to the CI/CD pipeline to automatically check for security issues during the build process.